WayneMRoseberry/WayneMRoseberry.github.io/_posts/2023-11-30-Parsing-your-way-to-a-tester-mindset.markdown

 some level of confusion when thinking about the what the code needs to do.
 Pay attention to the red flags.

+The above paragraph describes a mindset that something must be wrong, there must be a mistake somewhere.
+This is part of the tester mindset.
+You want to get into the practice of adopting that way of looking at things.

-The real solution - spoiler alert, in case  you like solving problems yourself
+The solution - spoiler alert, in case  you like solving problems yourself
 =============================
 I am going to describe the algorithm in pseudo code rather than write it out in a specific language.